 - Low Cost Counselling are a group of counsellors offering home visits at affordable prices.

 - Meeting Minds is an affordable counselling service run by Bristol Mind and is for people with mental ill health.
 This service is only open to people in Bristol.

 - South Gloucestershire parent carers offer low cost counselling to parent carers.
 You can find out more information by emailing email@example.com.

 - Bourne Family Project offer counselling as well as other services and are based in Kingswood

 - Kingsmeadow@MadeForever (formerly Kingswood Community Flat) offers emotional support with a trained counsellor as well as other services.

 - Carers Support Centre is currently offering 6 sessions of free telephone counselling.
 This is available to carers age 18 or over living in Bristol and South Gloucestershire, who are not currently in receipt of counselling or psychotherapy services .
 There is also the option to have face to face counselling if you are age 50+ and living in Bristol.

 If you decide to access counselling privately, check that the counsellor is registered with an appropriate body, what kind of counselling they offer and practical details such as fees and where you would meet with them.
 The British Association for Counselling and Psychotherapy (BACP) have a register of trained and accredited counsellors which is a good place to start.

 You can also use the Counselling Directory to find out about counsellors and there is lots of useful information about counselling for carers.

-- Carers Support Centre runs a variety of carer support groups, courses and workshops which are a way to meet other carers.
+- Carers Support Centre runs a variety of carer support groups and courses and workshops which are a good way to meet other carers.

 - you can find details of other groups on the Wellaware database.